leshow/blog/content/post/cheat_rank_n.md

 }
 ```

-Elsewhere, I can simple call the `write` function with,
+Elsewhere, you can simply call the `write` function with,

 ```rust
 write(var, writer, Ugly)?;
 ```

 Because `<T>` is bounded over the `format` function and not the trait itself, it's effectively the same thing as a rank-2 type (`for<T> Fn(T)`).
-I think this shows something interesting about type systems with traits or typeclasses.
-It's sometimes valuable to create new types even if they hold no data, even if their only purpose is to abstract a bit of behaviour and allow you to parameterize it.
+I think this shows something interesting about type systems with traits or typeclasses; it's sometimes valuable to create new types even if they hold no data, even if their only purpose is to abstract a bit of behaviour and allow you to attach it to a type.

 If you don't require a trait definition to have object safety (`Format` won't be object safe), traits offer a convenient way to get around higher ranked types.
 Stick the additional type parameter in a trait method!